rrowland15/GestureForge/README.md

 # GestureForge
 Webapp allowing users to train custom static gesture recognition models and use them to control various browser actions.
 Application can be expanded in the future for audio recongition.
-Application based on previous ML model findings that can be found here.
+Application based on previous ML model findings that can be found [here](https://github.com/rrowland15/GestureForge/blob/main/Term_Project_102%20(1).pdf).

 ## Tech Stack
 Front End: